Travel guide

 O2 Travel vs. a travel eSIM

 Here's the comparison that matters.
-A travel eSIM is a second profile you install on your mobile with a fixed data plan for your destination, without touching your main SIM card.
+A travel eSIM is a second profile that you install on your mobile with a fixed data plan for your destination, without touching your main SIM card.
 You pay once for the gigabytes and validity you need, and you know the total before leaving home.

-Criteria O2 Travel Add-on Travel eSIM
+Criterion O2 Travel Bundle Travel eSIM

-Pricing Model Daily fee Fixed price per plan
+Pricing model Daily fee Fixed price per plan

-Spending Control Low (accumulates) High (paid in advance)
+Spending control Low (accumulates) High (paid in advance)

 Your usual number Yes Yes, for WhatsApp and data calls

-Coverage According to O2 zones 218 destinations
+Coverage According to O2 zones More than 200 destinations

 Who benefits from each option?

 There's no absolute winner: it depends on your trip.
-O2 Travel makes sense for a very short getaway, one or two days outside the EU, where you value not having to configure anything and will use your phone little.
+O2 Travel makes sense for a very short getaway, one or two days outside the EU, where you value not having to configure anything and will use your phone sparingly.
 For that profile, convenience outweighs the price.

 Frequently asked questions